TMWPro/GitFundamentals/Commands/init.md

 The 'git init' command is used to create an empty git repository.

-If you wanted to create a new directory and initialize a git repository, you can so with the following commands:
+If you wanted to create a new directory and initialize a git repository, you can do so with the following commands:

 '''
 mkdir NewDirectory